sugarlabs/musicblocks/guide/README.md

 continuously.
 Imagine an interactive game where a hero is battling a monster.
 Our hero plays theme music whenever the monster is defeated.
 But that might occur at any time, hence it is not going to be in synch with the conductor.
-The offset could be in tens of seconds.
+The offset could be tens of seconds.
 This would mean that all of the notes in the theme music might be consumed by trying to catch up with the conductor.
 The *No-clock* block essential says, do your own thing and don't worry